 In the Jeffares lab we do research in genome evolution, population genomics, genetics & molecular evolution.
 We are interested in the processes of molecular evolution, population and quantitative genomics.
 These questions are a taste of what we do:

 ♠ How can a genome evolve when it’s function is constrained (and influenced by) the need to produce an effective organism?

 ♠ How does cell biology and molecular/gene biology influence molecular evolution?

 ♠ How do parasites evolve to avoid and manipulate their hosts?

-I am organism-agnostic, having worked on plants (Arabidopsis & maize), metazoans (C. elegans), some avleolates (Plasmodium) and now the single-celled yeast (Schizosaccharomyces pombe, see here).
-I have also examined both very ancient events (eg: the RNA world) or very recent events (eg: malaria parasite diversity) to look for interesting phenomena.
+Our research is organism-agnostic, we have worked on plants (Arabidopsis & maize), metazoans (C. elegans), some avleolates (Plasmodium) and now the single-celled yeast (Schizosaccharomyces pombe, see here).
+We will also examine both very ancient events (eg: the RNA world) or very recent events (eg: malaria parasite diversity) to look for interesting phenomena.

 I am a lecturer at The University of York in the Department of Biology and an honorary research associate at UCL.
 I’m a member of these organisations: The RA Fisher Centre for Computational Biology, The Genetics Society, The Society for Molecular Biology and Evolution.
 I am an associate editor for BMC Genomics.

 Postdoc: A one-year Wellcome-funded postdoc is available in my lab, to work on Leishmania infantum population genomics.
 In collaboration with Jeremy Mottram.

 3-year fully funded PhD studentship at York to work on the genomic basis of phage-antibiotic synergy with Ralstonia plant pathogen.
 In collaboration with Ville Friman.
 Applications welcome now: here.